 Research methods

-We conducted a retrospective study to compare the clinical efficacy of the combination of TIPS, transarterial TACE, RFA and palliative treatment in liver cirrhosis complicated with HCC.
+We conducted a retrospective study to compare the clinical efficacy of the combination of TIPS, transarterial TACE, RFA, and palliative treatment in liver cirrhosis complicated with HCC.
 The patients were divided into two groups.
 Group A comprised 217 patients with portal hypertension and HCC who were treated with TIPS plus palliative treatment and RFA.
-Group B comprised a cohort of 136 patients with HCC and portal hypertension who did not undergo TIPS placement, and received palliative treatment and RFA.
+Group B comprised a cohort of 136 patients with HCC and portal hypertension who did not undergo TIPS placement and received palliative treatment and RFA.
 A logistic regression analysis was performed for the variables.
 The differences between the groups were compared using one-way analysis of variance followed by least significant difference t tests.
 Categorical variables were expressed as frequencies and compared using χ2 tests.
 Differences were considered significant at P < 0.05.
-The statistical analyses were performed with SPSS version 21.0 (SPSS, Chicago, IL, United States).
+The statistical analyses were performed with SPSS version 21.0 (SPSS, Armonk, NY, United States).

 Research results

-This study showed that TIPS combined with palliative treatment and RFA for patients with HCC and portal hypertension is safe, the mean and median survivals were longer than in the group without TIPS treatment, which verified our hypothesis.
+This study showed that TIPS combined with palliative treatment and RFA for patients with HCC and portal hypertension is safe.
+Mean survival and median survival were longer than in the group without TIPS treatment, which verified our hypothesis.

 Research conclusions

 TIPS combined with palliative treatment and RFA for patients with HCC and portal hypertension is safe and effective, and it prolongs the survival of the patients.
-We suggested that for patients with HCC and portal hypertension, TIPS procedure is not contraindicated in such circumstances of variceal bleeding and/or asictes.
+We suggest that for patients with HCC and portal hypertension, TIPS procedure is not contraindicated in such circumstances of variceal bleeding and/or ascites.
 Patients with HCC and portal hypertension can be treated with TIPS procedure in future clinical practice.

 Research perspectives

-Based on the findings in this study that TIPS combined with palliative treatment and RFA for patients with HCC and portal hypertension is safe and effective, and it prolongs the survival of the patients, patients with HCC and portal hypertension can be treated with TIPS.
+Based on the findings in this study that TIPS combined with palliative treatment and RFA for patients with HCC and portal hypertension is safe and effective and that it prolongs the survival of patients, patients with HCC and portal hypertension can be treated with TIPS.
 In future research, randomized controlled trials are needed to verify our results.

 REFERENCES 1 Dezső K, Rókusz A, Bugyik E, Szücs A, Szuák A, Dorogi B, Kiss M, Nemeskéri Á, Nagy P, Paku S. Human liver regeneration in advanced cirrhosis is organized by the portal tree.
 J Hepatol 2017; 66: 778-786 [PMID: 27913222 DOI: 10.1016/j.jhep.2016.11.014]